Do you need eye cream?

 Some of them, maybe.
 But, you’d be surprised how many eye creams contain fragrance, alcohol, and lots of other stuff that’s irritating for the thicker skin of your face, let alone the delicate skin of your eyes.

-Every rule has one.
+Every rule has an exception.
 This one has two.
 Using a separate eye cream may be worth it in two cases:

 1. When your facial moisturizer isn’t suitable for the eye area.